Selling blood tests online for over 15 years.

 Globulin consists of different proteins and is made by the liver and the immune system.
 Certain globulins bind with haemoglobin while others transport metals, such as iron, in the blood and help fight infection.

-We will send you your Liver Check Plus blood sample collection kit together with the details of a convenient clinic where you can go and have your sample taken.
+We will send you your Liver Check Plus Blood Test blood sample collection kit together with the details of a convenient clinic where you can go and have your sample taken.

 Your blood sample will be analysed at one of our chosen laboratories.
 You can be assured of fast, accurate results from one of our accredited independent providers of clinical diagnostic tests.

-Once you have placed your order you will receive login details to mymedichecks.com where you can manage your account, track your orders and view your Liver Check Plus results.
+Once you have placed your order you can visit my.medichecks.com where you can manage your account, track your orders and view your Liver Check Plus Blood Test results.

 Stay motivated by filling in your online health and lifestyle questionnaire and seeing how improvements in your lifestyle can influence your results.
 Your medical and family history gives us vital information when interpreting your results.